rebeccachiquete/Rebecca-Daily-Planner/README.md

 Tutor went over arrays and Jquery with me on wednesday so that realllllly helped.

 It was nice having CSS already created.

+Cant figure out what I did wrong or didnt do for the colors to not be correct with the time.
+I think maybe i used the wrong code for moment.
+I used var dayHours = moment().format('LT'); on line 11 in JS.
+To be honest I think that we could have had more info on moment and how to use it.
+I had to youtube and im just not sure if I did that right.